-Kentish Town West There is a cluster of businesses located either side of the railway viaduct including offices occupying warehouse buildings on Perren Street as well as more light industrial uses on Wilkin Street Mews such as Camden Town Brewery and Lunar Cycles.
-Kentish Town Centre The town centre comprises a mix of commercial, cultural and community businesses centred around Kentish Town Road, Highgate Road and Fortess Road.
+Kentish Town West

+There is a cluster of businesses located either side of the railway viaduct including offices occupying warehouse buildings on Perren Street as well as more light industrial uses on Wilkin Street Mews such as Camden Town Brewery and Lunar Cycles.

+Kentish Town Centre

+The town centre comprises a mix of commercial, cultural and community businesses centred around Kentish Town Road, Highgate Road and Fortess Road.
 This includes community functions such as the library, shops and independent businesses serving the local population, and cultural and night time uses including the Forum and several bars and restaurants.

-DRAFT The businesses on Regis Road represent a very different type of business to Highgate Studios.
-This area is comprised of largely warehouse industrial uses and businesses such as UPS, Royal Mail, BMW, and Howdens.
-It is characterised by low rise buildings with large footprints.
-DRAFT 1.2.7 Movement and transport context A number of constraints and priorities have been identified through the Council's area-wide and transport analysis, and the Kentish Town Future Context Report (July 2019) provided by Transport for London.
+Movement and transport context

+A number of constraints and priorities have been identified through the Council's area-wide and transport analysis, and the Kentish Town Future Context Report (July 2019) provided by Transport for London.
 This area scores 'very high' or 'high' priority against a number of outcome indicators of the Mayor's Transport Strategy as shown below.
-Active, green, safe, inclusive and guality are therefore priorities for development in this area.
+Active, green, safe, inclusive and quality are therefore priorities for development in this area.

+PRIORITY VERY HIGH

-VERY HIGH Green: Very high levels of air pollution particularly on Kentish Town High Street Inclusive: There is a lack of step free access in this area
+Green: Very high levels of air pollution particularly on Kentish Town High Street

+Inclusive: There is a lack of step free access in this area

+HIGH

+Active: Pedestrian and cycling densities high to the east but low to the west

+Safe: Number of serious accidents surrounding Kentish Town tube station

+Quality: Bus loading very high

+Connected: Kentish Town Underground at capacity at peak hours

+MEDIUM

+Efficient: High vehicle congestion in the area - contributing towards worsening pollution levels

+VERY LOW

+Sustainable: Very well connected by bus, tube and rail links.
+Very high PTAL levels

+Kentish Town Future Context Report, TfL, July 2019

+Public transport

-Active: Pedestrian and cycling densities high to the east but low to the west Safe: Number of serious accidents surrounding Kentish Town tube station Quality: Bus loading very high Connected: Kentish Town Underground at capacity at peak hours MEDIUM Efficient: High vehicle congestion in the area - contributing towards worsening pollution levels VERY LOW Sustainable: Very well connected by bus, tube and rail links.
-Very high PTAL levels Kentish Town Future Context Report, TfL, July 2019 Public transport The area is extremely well served by public transport, but during peak hours there is limited capacity at Kentish Town Underground station.
+The area is extremely well served by public transport, but during peak hours there is limited capacity at Kentish Town Underground station.
 Crowding on Northern Line trains at Tufnell Park and Kentish Town stations is at the highest level across the network.
 There is some spare capacity at Gospel Oak and Kentish Town West overground stations and the Kentish Town Thameslink station, where trains to St Pancras International take four minutes.
 The area is also very well served by bus routes giving the site a very high accessibility rating.

+Severance

-Severance Much of the framework area is isolated from surrounding areas as a result of the rail infrastructure.
+Much of the framework area is isolated from surrounding areas as a result of the rail infrastructure.
 Previous access points such as at Arctic Street have also been closed off resulting in no through routes across both Murphy's Yard and the Regis Road area, severing areas to the east and west.

-Cycling and walking Pedestrian and cycle infrastructure in the area is limited despite high demand.
+Cycling and walking

+Pedestrian and cycle infrastructure in the area is limited despite high demand.
 Pedestrian access from Kentish Town towards Hampstead Heath is restricted to main roads, and much of the area is severed by the railway infrastructure.

+Vehicle usage

-Vehicle usage The highway network surrounding the development is highly congested, with delays amongst the highest in London on Gordon House Road, Highgate Road, Kentish Town Road and Prince of Wales Road.
+The highway network surrounding the development is highly congested, with delays amongst the highest in London on Gordon House Road, Highgate Road, Kentish Town Road and Prince of Wales Road.
 High vehicle usage and congestion, despite being very accessible via public transport, has caused some of the highest levels of air pollution in London.
 The number of serious accidents around the station has been identified as a high priority issue in Kentish Town.

+Access